dylans0ng/dylans0ng.github.io/_posts/2023-08-24-three-simple-steps-to-perform-linear-regression-in-excel.md

 (Credit to Thom Milkovic on Unsplash)

 ## Step 1: Come Up with Your Statistical Question
 Before we create the model, we need to know what variables we're interested in.
-For this video, my question is going to be "**What is the relationship between the square feet in the living room and the price?**"
+For this post, my question is going to be "**What is the relationship between the square feet in the living room and the price?**"

 So, my variables are going to be the **square feet** and the **price**.
 You can choose your own variables, but you need to make sure that they're **continuous variables**, or else you're gonna run into a problem.